manojb-j/contacts-app/src/README.md

 ## How to use and run the project

-To deploy this project run
+To deploy this project run the project

 ```bash
 npm install (if u dont have node modules)